sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

 Expected Use-cases
 ==================

 DAMON can be used to analyze the behavior of the program.
-Based on that, users can confirm whether the program is running as intended or not.
+With the DAMON output, users can confirm whether the program is running as intended or not.
 This can be useful for debugging and tests of design points.

 The monitored results can also be used to count and predict the dynamic working set size.
-For the administration of memory overcommitted systems, this will be useful.
+For the administration of memory overcommitted systems or selection of the environments (e.g., containers providing different amount of memory) for your workloads, this will be useful.

-If you are a programmer, you can also optimize your program by managing the memory based on the actual data access pattern.
+If you are a programmer, you can optimize your program by managing the memory based on the actual data access pattern.
 For example, you can identify the dynamic hotness of your data using DAMON and call ``mlock()`` to keep your hot data in DRAM, or ``madvise()`` with ``MADV_PAGEOUT`` to proactively reclaim cold data.
 Even though your program is guaranteed to not encounter memory pressure, you can still improve the performance by applying the DAMON outputs for call of ``MADV_HUGEPAGE`` and ``MADV_NOHUGEPAGE``.
-Our evaluation of DAMON includes the optimization using ``mlock()``.
-Please refer to below Evaluation section for more detail.
+More creative optimizations would be possible.
+Our evaluations of DAMON includes a straightforward optimization using the ``mlock()``.
+Please refer to the below Evaluation section for more detail.

 As DAMON incurs very low overhead, such optimizations can be applied not only offline, but also online.
-Also, there is no reason to limit the optimization to user space.
+Also, there is no reason to limit such optimizations to the user space.
 Several parts of the kernel's memory management mechanisms could be also optimized using DAMON.
-The reclamation, the THP (de)promotion decisions, and the compaction parts would be a good example.
+The reclamation, the THP (de)promotion decisions, and the compaction would be such a candidates.

 Mechanisms of DAMON